SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

-#To flag, or not to flag- that is the question:
+#To nuke, or not to nuke- that is the question:

 Currently, we are running a StackApp, [called Heat Detector](http://stackapps.com/questions/7001/), using both regular expressions and NLP (Natural Language Processing) on all your comments.
 The goal of this project is to identify automatically offensive comments left throughout Stack Overflow.
-Earlier this year, [we asked for a dump of abusive comments](http://meta.stackoverflow.com/questions/326494/can-i-have-a-dump-of-rude-abusive-comments) and, together with manual classifying on _a lot_ of comments, we are now testing this application.
+Earlier this year, [we asked for a dump of abusive comments](http://meta.stackoverflow.com/questions/326494/can-i-have-a-dump-of-rude-abusive-comments) and, together with manual classifying on _a lot_ of comments, we are now testing.

 The flame-out comments from new users are often easy to classify but, every single day, we see a continuous flow of borderline rude comments from the regular users of Stack Overflow.
 Here's a sample of sanitized comments (pings have been removed):